 The company says Solidfire gets rid of noisy neighbor problems when customers on shared resources start stepping on top of one another.

-In terms of competition, the company sees EMC as its biggest rival, but also insists that it offers more scalability than SSD players like Nimble, Violin, and Pure.”
+In terms of competition, the company sees EMC as its biggest rival, but also insists that it offers more scalability than SSD players like Nimble and Violin.”
 SolidFire can achieve a much larger pool of iops and capacity than others,” says Prassl.